 The Social Justice Research Center’s mission is to support research with a social justice focus.
 Scholarly/professional support funding is available to scholars who are pursuing professional experiences relevant to pursuing or disseminating research with a social justice aim.
 These experiences can come in the form of research support (such as books or data analysis software), data-collection support (such as funding for field work to collect data), or conference support (for dissemination of findings).

-All SJRC members are welcome to apply for funding.
+All SJRC members are welcome to apply for funding (to become a member of the SJRC click here).
 Undergraduate or Graduate Students must include a letter of support from their advisor.
 While additional funding is not required, it enhances the application.
 Note that submitting this application is not a guarantee of support.

 Timeline of application process:

-To see past SJRC Grant Awardees Submissions, please visit the Wyoming Scholars Repository: http://repository.uwyo.edu/sjrc_awards/
+To see past SJRC Grant Awardees work, please visit the Wyoming Scholars Repository: http://repository.uwyo.edu/sjrc_awards/